-Nikolas ‘Nikolaus’ De Jesus Cruz Instagram Photos: Alleged Shooter Used AR-15 Gun In Valentine’s Day Massacre
+Nicolas Cruz Instagram Photos: Alleged Shooter Used AR-15 Style Gun In Valentine’s Day School Shooting

 — Vic Micolucci WJXT (@WJXTvic) February 14, 2018

-Additional photos allegedly taken from Cruz’s Instagram account can be seen via Twitter.
+Additional photos allegedly taken from Cruz’s Instagram account can be seen on Twitter.